 I had a planned vacation day off from work so I had the time.
 Two days in advance, I booked for a Friday at 9:30 AM time slot.
 I arrived about 20 minutes earlier than scheduled, and to my benefit, I was able to start my tour with absolutely no lines and no waiting to go through the rooms.

 Check your calendar and if you are able, book your tour during the off hours.
 If you book during the week, typically before noon you have a greater chance of it not being too crowded.
 Which means more time to linger and take multiple uninterrupted photos.
-The weekend your only option?
+Is the weekend your only option?
 Opt for an early morning tour or the last tour time of the day.

-Most Color Factory exhibit rooms have a photo capturing element
+Most Color Factory exhibit rooms have a photo-capturing element

 I know you’re wondering how can I get those popular Instagram shots that you see everywhere.
 Guess what.
 Color Factory has the coolest photo technology that allows anyone that tours the opportunity to have their photos taken without help!

 When you enter the first exhibit room, you grab a Color Factory circular card and program it with your email address.
 This card enables you the ability to use stationary cameras that are strategically placed throughout some of the exhibits.
 You place your card on the sensor, a 5-second countdown, and boom, a high-quality photo is taken without anyone else being there.
-A solo travelers dream!
+A solo traveler’s dream!

 Take as many photos as you want and, as long as no one is waiting, you can take your time to find the right pose.
 After you finish the museum tour, all of the photos you captured are sent directly to your email at no extra cost.

 The employees at Color Factory are there to help